Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>These metrics are used by clients to determine the optimal resource access patterns.
 Each i3s profile definition provides additional details on LoD Selection.</p>

 <p>
 The maxScreenThreshold, the default lodSelection metric used for meshpyramids profile, is a per node value for the maximum pixel size as measured in screen pixels.
 This value indicates the upper limit for the screen size of the diameter the MBS of the node.
-In other words, the content referenced by this node will qualify to be rendered only when the screen size is between the maximum screen threshold and minimum – which is inferred from the parent node’s maxScreenThreshold value. </p>
+In other words, the content referenced by this node will qualify to be rendered only when the screen size is below the maximum screen threshold value. </p>

 <h2><a name="_5">Coordinate Reference Systems</a></h2>